 anonymous.
 “Unreeling the Films.”
 New York Telegram, July 21, 1925. *

-— (author may be Katherine Zimmerman) “The result is an excellent motion picture on exhibition at the Rivoli.
+— (author is Katherine Zimmerman) “The result is an excellent motion picture on exhibition at the Rivoli.
 It has humanity, sentiments, drama, atmosphere and love.
 And it has Percy Marmont in the best bit of acting he has done yet.” – review in New York City newspaper

 anonymous.
 “The Bowery and Afterward.”
 New York Times, July 21, 1925. *

-— “This picture just misses being a notable one.” – review in New York City newspaper
+— “This picture just misses being a notable one.” – long review in New York City newspaper

 Herzog, Dorothy.
 “Remarkable Photoplay.”
 Daily Mirror, July 21, 1925. *